National Dong Hwa University: Meilun

 The Meilun campus was the main campus of National Hualien University of Education before it was merged with NDHU.
-The 12.26 ha campus is located in Hualien City's Meilun district near the Qixingtan Beach on the Pacific Ocean.
-In 2020, NDHU collaborated with Lee Yuen-Cheng, founder of Boston International Experimental Education Institution and an alumnus of NDHU, to establish the first international school within the campus, namely Hualien International School.
+The 12.26 ha campus is located in Meilun District of Hualien City, near Qixingtan Beach.
+In 2020, NDHU collaborated with Lee Yuen-Cheng, founder of Boston International Experimental Education Institution and an alumnus of NDHU, to establish the first international school on campus: Hualien International School.